PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Methodological Details

 \subsubsection{Implementation Details}

-We train the LVAE using PyTorch Lightning\footnote{\url{https://lightning.ai/docs/pytorch/stable/}} (under Apache-2.0 license~\citep{apache_license}) for 3 days on a single A100 GPU with a batch size of 32.
-Optimization is performed using the AdamW optimizer with a weight decay of \( 5e^{-4}\), combined with a OneCycleLR scheduler.
-The learning rate follows a cosine annealing schedule, starting at \( 1e^{-4}\) and decaying to \( 1e^{-5}\), with no warm-up phase.
+The LVAE comprises 93.1M parameters and is trained using PyTorch Lightning\footnote{\url{https://lightning.ai/docs/pytorch/stable/}} for 3 days on a single A100 GPU with a batch size of 32.
+Optimization is performed using AdamW with a weight decay of \( 5e^{-4}\), combined with a OneCycleLR scheduler.
+The learning rate follows a cosine annealing schedule, starting at \( 1e^{-4}\) and decaying to \( 1e^{-5}\), without a warm-up phase.
 During inference, we discard object primitives whose predicted existence probability falls below a threshold of \( \hat{p} = 0.3\).
+We use a single global threshold across all semantic categories.
+This value controls the trade-off between retaining more primitives and suppressing low-confident ones: lower values lead to denser but potentially noisier layouts, while higher values yield cleaner but sparser reconstructions.
+In practice, we found that reconstruction quality is not highly sensitive to this parameter, and values within $[0.25,0.75]$ produce visually similar results.